img 6774

 Thorens TD 150 MK II

 I’ve now installed the new cartridge using some fine screws and washers, allowing me to retain the original headshell and mounting scheme.
-Overhang can be adjusted via the screws you see near the finger lift.
+Overhang can be adjusted via the screws you see near the finger lift, and VTA, as mentioned.
 Eagle-eyed readers may be wondering about the cartridge choice.
 Whilst it’s technically an excellent solution, it is a basic option, by design.
 This job is a gift from me, for use in a modest system, and we don’t yet know how much it will be used.
 The 95E is an excellent starting point, and if Stew wants improved performance, I will fit something better for him, no problem!
 A 95ML or SH stylus can be used here and will yield a useful improvement.

 Thorens TD 150 MK II